Strata Properties — What Buyers Often Discover Later

 Strata records often contain information that is not immediately obvious from the contract alone.
 This may include financial records, references to proposed works, meeting minutes, maintenance issues, building concerns, or discussions within the owners corporation that provide greater context about how the building is being managed.

-What we often find is that buyers only begin to ask the more important questions once those records are reviewed closely.
+What we often find is that buyers only begin to ask the more important questions once those records are reviewed closely, particularly where the contract itself appears relatively standard at first glance.

 In some matters, the issue is not a major defect or an obvious red flag.
 Rather, it is a gradual shift in understanding once the minutes and records reveal ongoing concerns, anticipated expenditure, or matters that may affect the building over time.